ntoll/ntoll.github.io/posts/why-computers-5.md

 Scale also effects other senses, such as our perception of sound.
 Consider the following musical experiment:
 [Beethoven's mighty 9th Symphony](https://en.wikipedia.org/wiki/Symphony_No._9_(Beethoven))
 stretched to last twenty-four hours.
-By drasticly slowing down the tempo (all other aspects of the piece remaining the same ~ notes, instrumentation, and so on), it becomes something completely different.
+By drastically slowing down the tempo (all other aspects of the piece remaining the same ~ notes, instrumentation, and so on), it becomes something completely different.
 It sounds like an ambient musical experiment by the likes of